What is Vyxeos and how is it used?

 - Do not mix VYXEOS with or administer as an infusion with other drugs.

 - Administer VYXEOS by constant intravenous infusion over 90 minutes via an infusion pump through a central venous catheter or a peripherally inserted central catheter.
-Do not use an in-line filter.
+An in-line membrane filter may be used for the intravenous infusion of Vyxeos, provided the minimum pore diameter of the filter is greater than or equal to 15 μm.

 - Flush the line after administration with 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP.